EliahKagan/VidDraw/README.md

-Some operations that users are likely to want to do while recording&mdash;especially opening the dialog box to change the pen color&mdash;should have shortcut keys but do not.
-Some design choices have to be made to implement this correctly: if the user presses a shortcut key to open a modal dialog box, should recording automatically continue after the dialog box exits?
+Some operations that users are likely to want to do while recording&mdash;especially opening the dialog box to change the pen color&mdash;should have keyboard shortcuts but do not.
+Some design choices have to be made to implement this correctly: if the user presses a key combination that opens a modal dialog box, should recording automatically continue after the dialog box exits?

 ### It might be useful to be able to pause.